solita/solita.github.com/_posts/2015-06-02-rest-virusscan.md

 So yeah, this is good in my book.

-To test yourself, you can use our [Vagrant configuration](https://github.com/solita/clamav-java/blob/master/vagrant/Vagrantfile) on Github to set up a virtual server.
+To test it yourself, you can use our [Vagrant configuration](https://github.com/solita/clamav-java/blob/master/vagrant/Vagrantfile) on Github to set up a virtual server.
 Of course you need [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) to take it for a spin.